Ladysnake/Illuminations/README.md

 ### Nether and End

-#### Will o'Wisps
+#### Will o' Wisps

-**Wisps** are small ghost-like creatures that appear, even though a rare sight, in Soul Sand Valleys, flying through the air and phasing through Soul Sand.
+**Will o' Wisps** are rare small ghost-like creatures that appear in Soul Sand Valleys, flying through the air and phasing through Soul Sand.
+They also appear from Soul Lanterns, allowing the player to create a magical or eerie ambience by decorating their surroundings with those.

 ![Wisps](https://user-images.githubusercontent.com/83953120/123545008-46357580-d756-11eb-87b1-0ff55518d65a.png)